New Yorkers Against Religion-Based Bigotry

 Many critics of the 9/11 Truth movement have pointed to the Jew-hating ideologies of some people in the 9/11 Truth movement.
 We are concerned not only about conspiratorial allegations against Jews, but also about the much more widespread conspiratorial allegations against Satanists, occultists, Pagans, Freemasons, atheists, environmentalists, feministas, and gay rights activists, all of whom are alleged to be part of an evil "New World Order" plot by "the Illuminati."
 (See NYARBB position against "Illuminati" claims.)

-At the same time, we reject attempts to discredit the 9/11 Truth Movement as a whole based on the bigotry of some people in the movement.
-The call for an independent investigation of 9/11 is legitimate, in any case.
+At the same time, we reject attempts to discredit the very idea of an independent investigation of 9/11 based on the bigotry of some (by no means all) people in the 9/11 Truth movement.

-The need for an independent investigation of 9/11
+The need for further investigation of 9/11

 After 9/11/2001, many people had questions about how and why the attacks were able to succeed.
 Were there things the U.S. government could have done, but didn’t do, to stop the attacks?
 Were there warnings that the Bush administration ignored?
 Why were none of the hijacked planes intercepted by fighter jets before they hit their targets?
 Why were some of the 9/11 hijackers, already known to be terrorists, even allowed into this country?